Abdollah Veisi: Saba Qom and Paykan

 In 2009, he moved to Saba Battery, becoming the team's assistant coach, under the helm of Rasoul Korbekandi.
 After the team moved to Qom, he became the technical director and was eventually promoted to manager when Mahmoud Yavari was released from his contract.
 He kept Saba safe from the relegation zone in 2010–11 season but went on to produce very good results with the team in next season.
 This ended with the team finishing the season in 4th place and they qualified for the AFC Champions League.
-He left the team at the end of season.
+He left the team at the end of the season.
 He signed a two-year contract with newly promoted Paykan on 14 May 2012 but was sacked on 27 January 2013 after a series of bad results.

 Esteghlal Khuzestan

 On 18 May 2013, he became head coach of another newly promoted team, Esteghlal Khuzestan.
-He led Esteghlal Khuzestan to 12th position in his first season, three points better than from relegation zone.
+He led Esteghlal Khuzestan to 12th position in his first season, three points better than the relegation zone.
 In the second season, Esteghlal Khuzestan bought Rouhollah Seifollahi, Mohammad Reza Mahdavi, Soumbeïla Diakité, Mehdi Seyed Salehi, Meysam Baou and released Fábio Carvalho, Sohrab Bakhtiarizadeh, Adel Kolahkaj and Milad Meydavoudi.
-However, Veisi finished the season in the 14th position with Esteghlal Khuzestan, placed them in relegation play-off which they faced Mes Kerman.
-Esteghlal Khuzestan won the play-off 3–0 on aggregate thanks for goals from Mehdi Momeni and Lamine Diawara (twice) and kept their Persian Gulf Pro League spot.
+However, Veisi finished the season in the 14th position with Esteghlal Khuzestan, placing them in the relegation play-off which they faced Mes Kerman.
+Esteghlal Khuzestan won the play-off 3–0 on aggregate thanks to goals from Mehdi Momeni and Lamine Diawara (twice) and kept their Persian Gulf Pro League spot.

-Veisi extended his contract until 2018 after the end of the season and started promotion young talents from academy and Foolad Novin to the first squad.
-They started the season with three consecutive wins which was continued with four consecutive winning streak at the 12th week, which made Esteghlal Khuzestan finished champions of the first half of the season.
+Veisi extended his contract until 2018 after the end of the season and started promoting young talents from the academy and Foolad Novin to the first squad.
+They started the season with three consecutive wins which was continued with four consecutive winning streaks in the 12th week, which made Esteghlal Khuzestan finish champions of the first half of the season.
 After a great result with Veisi, Esteghlal Khuzestan managed to keep their shape at the second half of the season.
-On 1 January 2016, Esteghlal Khuzestan lost to Persepolis which made the race tighter for first place, and also made Esteghlal Khuzestan fall to second place, Esteghlal became first after 17th week.
+On 1 January 2016, Esteghlal Khuzestan lost to Persepolis which made the race tighter for first place and also made Esteghlal Khuzestan fall to second place, Esteghlal became first after 17th week.
 Veisi later said that our main goal is to take place at AFC Champions League.
 On 8 May 2016, Esteghlal Khuzestan qualified to the AFC Champions League for the first time after a 1–0 win over Padideh, which led Esteghlal Khuzestan to the top of the league with one game remaining.
 On 13 May 2016, Veisi won Iran Pro League title with Esteghlal Khuzestan after a 2–0 win over Zob Ahan.
 He was named as Iran Pro League best manager of the season after the end of the tournament.